jandr003/TayoBuild/README.md

 ## 🎯 Project Purpose

-TayoBuild is being developed to provide a modern digital platform for construction and skilled-service businesses, making it easier for customers to:
+TayoBuild provides a digital platform for construction and skilled-services businesses, allowing customers to:

-* Discover available services
+* Explore available services
-* Explore projects
+* View completed projects
+* Check service locations
 * Learn more about the company
-* View service locations
-* Get in touch for inquiries
+* Submit service inquiries

 ## 🎨 Design

-The TayoBuild interface is being designed with a focus on:

-* Clean and modern visual presentation
+The website follows a clean and modern visual approach focused on:
-* Intuitive navigation

 * Responsive layouts
+* Clear navigation
 * Consistent branding
-* User-friendly interactions
+* Accessible user interactions
+* Professional presentation across devices

-UI/UX concepts and designs are being developed using **Figma**.
+The website's UI/UX concepts and layouts were developed using **Figma**.

 ## 💻 Development

-TayoBuild is currently under active development using **React, JavaScript, Tailwind CSS, and Vite**.
-Features and pages are being implemented and refined progressively.
+The main website has been completed using **React, JavaScript, Tailwind CSS, and Vite**.
+Core pages, responsive layouts, navigation, interactive elements, and contact functionality have been implemented.

+Minor content and interface refinements are currently being finalized prior to the next production deployment.

 ## 📌 Project Status

-**Current Status: 🚧 In Development**
+**Current Status: ✅ Main Development Completed**

-This project is currently a work in progress.
-Additional features, pages, content, and improvements will be added as development continues.
+The primary development and implementation of the TayoBuild website have been completed.
+Final content and interface refinements are currently being applied before the next production deployment.